Chiara Rosa

-Chiara Rosa (born 28 January 1983) is a female shot putter from Italy.

-She has won 29 times the individual national championship.
+Chiara Rosa (born 28 January 1983) is an Italian shot putter who has won the individual national championship 29 times.

 Career

 She was 2nd at Universiade, two times 3rd at Mediterranean Games and five times 3rd at European Cup Winter Throwing.
 She was also 3rd in Bergen 2010 at European Team Championships.
 Her personal best throw is 19.15 metres, achieved in June 2007 in Milan.

 Achievements

 National titles

 Rosa won 30 national championships at individual senior level.